Empirero395/Discord-grabber/README.md

 # Discord-grabber
 This is a Discord info grabber and keylogger.
 It can be used to to steal discord account's and it is added to startup for persistence.

+I am not responsible for any misuse of this code.